Skip to main content

 The best selection is online.
 Specialty retailers, individual makers, and subscription services offer access to sauces you’ll never find in a store.
 Online also lets you read reviews and heat ratings before buying.

-Tip: Many small-batch makers sell directly from their websites.
-This supports the maker directly and often gets you the freshest product.
+Many small-batch makers sell directly from their websites.
+Buying direct supports the maker and often gets you the freshest product, especially for seasonal releases or sauces that sell through quickly at retailers.

 Farmers markets and hot sauce festivals